Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 These three categories are divided into category A, category B, and category C

 - Category A refers to the products which hold the most value and contribute to the profit in the largest ways.

-- Category B includes that product that is between least or most valuable.
+- Category B includes that product that is between the least or most valuable.

-- Category C are those transitions which are small but vital for the profit.
+- Category C is those transitions that are small but vital for profit.
 However, it doesn’t matter to the company as an individual.

 Bulk Ordering & Ship